A neurologist explains why some muscle twitching is visible and if there’s a difference between ones you can see and hidden fasciculations.

 Have you been wondering if being able to SEE a muscle twitching has a specific meaning, versus not being able to see the twitching that you can so easily feel?

-“A trap you don’t want to fall into is excessive worry simply because you can see a muscle twitch,” says Anthony P. Geraci, MD, Founder and Director of neurOasis Neurology, Clinical Assistant Professor of Neurology, NYU School of Medicine.
+“A trap you don’t want to fall into is excessive worry simply because you can see a muscle twitch,” says Anthony P. Geraci, MD, associate professor of neurology at Donald & Barbara Zucker School of Medicine in New York.

 Dr. Geraci continues, “These occur throughout the entire muscle in a random fashion and actually, you are having several-fold the number of twitches you actually see – you just aren’t aware of them!